gumyr/build123d/docs/introductory_examples.rst

 36. Extrude Until
 ---------------------------------------------------

-Sometimes you will want to extrude until a given face that can be not planar or where you might not know easily the distance you have to extrude to.
+Sometimes you will want to extrude until a given face that could be non planar or where you might not know easily the distance you have to extrude to.
 In such cases you can use :class:`~build_part.Extrude` :class:`~build_enums.Until` with ``Until.NEXT`` or ``Until.LAST``.